pgigioli/pgigioli.github.io/_posts/projects/2017-10-13-robotic-face-tracking.md

 ---
 title: "Robotic Face Tracking"
 thumbnail_url: /images/robotic_face_tracking/face_tracking_screenshot.png
-description: "I developed a robotic face tracking system that uses a deep learning model to detect faces and control a motorized webcam to keep detected faces centered in the field of view of the robot"
+description: "Robotic face tracking system that uses a deep learning model to detect faces and control a motorized webcam to keep detected faces centered in the field of view of the robot."
 ---

 ## Contents